Segregation, ordering, and precipitation in WTaV-based concentrated refractory alloys: Results

-First, we created both coherent and semicoherent interfaces between CrV and WTa.
-Four different interfaces were considered, \hkl(100)/\hkl(100), \hkl(110)/\hkl(110), \hkl(111)/\hkl(111), and \hkl(112)/\hkl(112) with CrV and WTa initially in B2 order.
-The lattice mismatch is minimised when joining 10 unit cells of CrV with 9 unit cells of WTa.
-To create the semicoherent interfaces we used twice this size (20 and 18 unit cells), producing grids of misfit dislocations.
-After relaxation of the semicoherent interfaces, we computed the interface energies and conclude that \hkl(110)/\hkl(110) is lowest in energy followed by \hkl(100), \hkl(112), and \hkl(111).
-This is consistent with recent experiments that observed \hkl(110)/\hkl(110) and \hkl(100)/\hkl(100) interfaces between a B2 and BCC phase in another refractory alloy~\cite{kloenne_bcc_2023}.
-Hence we chose to continue with only the \hkl(110) and \hkl(100) interfaces, both coherent and semicoherent, and let them evolve in MC/MD simulations.
+To get more insight into the chemical order of interfaces, we create \hkl(110) and \hkl(100) interfaces with slab widths of 6 nm, both coherent and semicoherent, and let them evolve in MC/MD simulations.
 The temperature in both MC and MD is 1000 K, close to the experiments~\cite{el-atwani_outstanding_2019}.
-The coherent interfaces quickly transform from CrV/WTa to CrTa/WV-ordered mixtures after MC swaps, as is expected from the single-crystal simulations in Sec.~\ref{sec:sro}.
+The coherent interfaces quickly transform from CrV/WTa to CrTa/WV-ordered mixtures after MC swaps, as is expected from the single-crystal simulations in Sec.~\ref{sec:sro} and Fig.~\ref{fig:intf}.
 For the semicoherent CrV/WTa interfaces, both regions remain as binary CrV and WTa regions, with only some impurities and the initial B2 order changing to a more random order due to the high temperature.
 Figures~\ref{fig:prec}(a)-(b) show the final semicoherent interfaces after MC/MD relaxation.
-The simulations show that a semicoherent CrV/WTa interface is stable, even at 1000 K, meaning that the energy penalty for accommodating misfit dislocations is significantly smaller than the difference in formation energy between CrV/WTa and CrTa/WV binary combinations.